Sonja Marie London-Hall

 Symphonic Band is reserved for students who have played a minimum of 1 year on their instrument.
 It is not designed for beginners or students who feel they have enough experience from another school.
 This performance group performs with very high playing standards and generally graded 2+ to 3+ leveled music.
 Students who excel in symphonic band will qualify for participation in the Honor Band or Jazz Bands.

 Advanced Jazz Band is a band reserved for students who have demonstrated advanced skills in the other bands.
 Students are selected for jazz band only after completing an audition which takes place prior to spring registration.
 A minimum of 3 years playing in another NPA band AND through performing a jazz band audition is required for participation.
 Jazz Band will survey different styles of jazz music and perform in the community.
+Students must maintain an 85% or higher in jazz band in order to be recommended for continuation from year to year.

 Jazz Band students are expected to be able to improvise and perform.
 A component of the class will be community outreach and performances in the area.
 There may be 3 to 5 run-out performances during the school year IN ADDITION to the two regularly scheduled band concerts.